ashiqsultan/express-boiler-plate/README.md

 - They call the respective service functions with the required parameters
 - Always use Try...Catch
 - Call next(error) inside catch

+## Env and Config

+- All app configurations are stored in config.js
+- You can store some configs directly in the file and some as env variables
+- env values can be loaded using **process.env.VARIABLE_NAME**
+- You can also store configs directly in the config.js
+- Make sure to save confidential values like db connection string and JWT Secret key as environment variables

+### Development and Production configs

+- There are two configs one for development and one for production
+- This is done in case we need to have different config values for different environments
+- They are loaded based on the `process.env.NODE_ENV` value.
+Default is development
+- You can also add staging environment and edit the `if...else` statement at the end of the config.js file

+### Environment Variables in development

+To load env variables in development we have used **dotenv** npm package.
+Its loaded at the beginning of the app.

+### Recommended Configs

+Its recommended to have the following environment variables or configs

+- dbConnectionString
+- port
+- corsOptions
+- morganLogType

+## MongoDB Configuration

+- Create a .env file
+- Create a env resource named `DB_CONNECTION_STRING = connectionstring`
+- This boiler plate uses Mongoose to connect with MongoDB
+- The db connection function is inside `src/util/dbConnect.js`